Dana Point

 Conservation Significance

-The CNLM Dana Point Preserve was created to protect the federally threatened Coastal California gnatcatcher (Polioptila californica californica) and endangered Pacific pocket mouse (Perognathus longimembris pacificus).
+The CNLM Dana Point Preserve was created to protect the federally threatened coastal California gnatcatcher (Polioptila californica californica) and endangered Pacific pocket mouse (Perognathus longimembris pacificus).
 The Pacific pocket mouse was thought to be extinct before it was rediscovered on the CNLM Dana Point Preserve in 1993.
-To date, the only other location where the Pacific pocket mouse has been found is within three different geographic areas on Marine Corps Base Camp Pendleton.
-In addition, eight rare plant species have been documented on-site including California box-thorn (Lycium californicum), Cliff spurge (Euphorbia misera), and Prostrate spineflower (Chorizanthe procumbens).
+To date, the only other location where the Pacific pocket mouse has been found is within three different geographic areas on Marine Corps Base Camp Pendleton, one of which has been extirpated (i.e., went extinct).
+The Dana Point Preserve is now one of only three remaining locations where this species exists in the wild.
+Given its extreme rarity and vulnerability, in October 2025 it was declared a candidate species for listing by the California Department of Fish and Wildlife—an additional legal protection along with the pre-existing ‘endangered species’ status conferred by the U.S. Fish and Wildlife Service.

 Our Work

-Our primary goals are focused on protecting habitat for the Pacific pocket mouse, Coastal California gnatcatcher, rare plant species, and other sensitive species that utilize coastal sage scrub and coastal bluff scrub.
-Due to the small size of the Dana Point Preserve, and its degree of isolation from similar habitats, CNLM monitors the rare and listed species and habitat on-site to identify threats, record population dynamics, and establish methods to alleviate problems that negatively impact the species.
-The most serious and current threat to the Preserve is illegal off-trail use that can destroy Pacific pocket mouse burrows, disturb nesting Coastal California gnatcatchers, and trample rare plants.
-Degradation of habitat by domestic dogs, cats, trash and non-native plants are also a significant threat.
+Our primary goals are focused on protecting habitat for the Pacific pocket mouse, coastal California gnatcatcher, rare plant species, and other sensitive species that utilize coastal sage scrub and coastal bluff scrub.
+Due to the small size of the Dana Point Preserve, and its degree of isolation from similar habitats, maintaining conditions to allow the persistence of these endangered and rare species requires focused monitoring and adaptive management.
+CNLM monitors the rare and listed species and habitat on-site to identify threats, record population dynamics, and establish methods to alleviate problems that negatively impact the species.
+The current biggest threats to the Preserve are impacts related to recreation

 Introducing Dana Point Preserve